Art Beast Teachers

 Resha is the mother of a lovely and lively toddler and started working at Art Beast in December of 2016.
-She is a proud graduate of our sister organization-Tubman House, who recently moved into her very own apartment ending her period of homelessness!
+She is a proud graduate of our sister organization-Tubman House, who now lives in her very own apartment ending her period of homelessness!
 Resha says she has always been creative and artistic in her “own special way” and she has already completed several courses towards a major in Photography.
 The first thing you will notice about Resha is her wonderful smile and engaging and kind personality.
-She is currently planning and leading our Friday Workshops where she loves to encourage families to get messy and play with their art!
+She is currently an Art Beast Coach and co teaches Summer Camps as well as planning and leading our Friday Workshops where she loves to encourage families to get messy and play with their art!

 Nancy is a Sacramento native who has always enjoyed art and music exploration!
 She is currently seeking a degree in Music Education at Sacramento State and teaches a local high school drumline in Elk Grove.
 She has been teaching drumline since the fall of 2009, has been working at Artbeast since 2013, and is now one of two assistant directors.
 Nancy is excited to bring back the drum circle for another season of cacophony!

 We provide weekly 20-30 minute classes with a focus on process-art, movement, and music.
-Teachers need a patient and inviting personality with passion and experience for what they'd like to teach to our Artbeast.
-We would love to add more movement into our curriculum.
+Teachers need a patient and inviting personality with passion and experience for what they'd like to teach to our Art Beasties.
+We would love to add more movement and dance into our curriculum.
 Here are some ideas: Yoga, Ballet, Hip/Hop, Improvisational Movement, or more!
 Please contact Leslie at email@example.com

 What You’ll Find in Art Beast’s Teachers